Freedom Fry: 2015–2017

 The Strange Attraction EP was released in September 2017.
 Nylon premiered the music video for the title track.
-Noisey premiered the music video for the song “Party Down,” which reached #2 on Hype Machine.
-The “Party Down” video was filmed at the 70s themed Hollywood bar, Good Times at Davey Wayne’s.
+Noisey premiered the music video for the song "Party Down," which reached #2 on Hype Machine.
+The "Party Down" video was filmed at the 70s themed Hollywood bar, Good Times at Davey Wayne's.

-“Girl On Fire”
+"Girl On Fire"

-Freedom Fry’s cover of “Man on Fire” by Edward Sharpe and the Magnetic Zeros was featured in the Super Bowl ad “A Giant Story” by Intuit.
-The reworked version, titled “Girl on Fire,” was released in February 2018.
+Freedom Fry's cover of "Man on Fire" by Edward Sharpe and the Magnetic Zeros was featured in the Super Bowl ad "A Giant Story" by Intuit.
+The reworked version, titled "Girl on Fire," was released in February 2018.
 The short film from Intuit has amassed over 20 million views on YouTube.

 Classic LP

-In February 2018 Freedom Fry announced their forthcoming debut album, ‘Classic.’
+In February 2018 Freedom Fry announced their forthcoming debut album, 'Classic.'
 On June 1, 2018, the album was released.
-It included two previously released songs, “Awake” and “Wild Child” and ten new songs.
-The song “Cold Blooded Heart” premiered on Culture Collide.
-The track “Die Tryin” premiered on Billboard.
+It included two previously released songs, "Awake" and "Wild Child" and ten new songs.
+The song "Cold Blooded Heart" premiered on Culture Collide.
+The track "Die Tryin" premiered on Billboard.
 The album features notable performances from Stewart Cole of Edward Sharpe and the Magnetic Zeros and string arranger, Phillip Peterson.
-The song “Classic” reached #1 on the Hype Machine.
-The band’s marketing efforts for ‘Classic’ included a billboard on Melrose Avenue, flying an airplane banner above South by Southwest, and surprising the audience with Mariachis during their official SXSW showcase and at their album release show in Los Angeles.
+The song "Classic" reached #1 on the Hype Machine.
+The band's marketing efforts for 'Classic' included a billboard on Melrose Avenue, flying an airplane banner above South by Southwest, and surprising the audience with Mariachis during their official SXSW showcase and at their album release show in Los Angeles.
 An album trailer starring Shameless actress Emma Kenney was released on YouTube.

 2019 EPs

 During 2019 Freedom Fry released a new 3-song EP every month.
 Each EP consisted of two original songs and a cover.
 The covers included songs from Carly Simon, Elton John, Styx, The Smiths, The Strokes, and others.
 Their cover of Clint Eastwood by Gorillaz was used as the end credits song during the Season 1 finale of The Morning Show starring Jennifer Aniston and Reese Witherspoon.
-In June of 2019 the duo released a remix of Bad Guy by Billie Eilish on their SoundCloud page.
+In June 2019 the duo released a remix of Bad Guy by Billie Eilish on their SoundCloud page.

 Songs from the West Coast LP

-In May 2020 Freedom Fry released the “Songs from the West Coast” LP.
+In May 2020 Freedom Fry released the "Songs from the West Coast" LP.
 It was recorded on location at several iconic California destinations: Bungalow 87 of the Chateau Marmont, the Gypsy Rocks room of the Madonna Inn, Joshua Tree National Park, and Santa Catalina Island.
 Notable collaborations on songs from the album include rapper Vic Mensa and drummer Joey Waronker.

-L’ Invitation LP
+L'Invitation LP

 In April 2021 Freedom Fry released L'Invitation, their first full-length French-language album.
 The track "Le Point Zéro" was featured in the 2023 Blumhouse Productions and Universal Pictures horror-comedy M3GAN.